wjwoodley/mute/docs/Tutorial.md

 mtu.calc_u_intensities(method = "sd", primary_model = "ZS")
 ```

-Which is the most appopriate or efficient depends on the specific use case.
+Which is the most appropriate or efficient depends on the specific use case.

 The arguments are listed in their order of precedence.
 For example, if both ``u_fluxes`` and ``s_fluxes`` are provided, only ``u_fluxes`` will be used, because it is higher in the list than ``s_fluxes``.